An overview of the vocabulary around the cigar: The essential terms to know

 4. Combustion

-Combustion is a key technical aspect of cigar smoking.
+Combustion is an essential technical aspect of cigar smoking.
 It refers to how the cigar burns throughout the smoke.
 A good burn should be even and uniform.
 Here are some terms associated with combustion:

-• Ash : A dense, white ash is often a sign of good combustion and rolling.
+- Ash : Dense, white ash is often a sign of good combustion and rolling.
 The length of the ash also reflects the quality of the cigar.

-The art of lighting is also crucial to ensure an even burn.
-A slow and even ignition ensures an optimal smoking experience.
+The art of lighting is also crucial to ensure a consistent burn.
+Slow and even lighting ensures an optimal smoking experience.

 5. Aromas and Flavors

 Aromas are the different flavors perceived when tasting a cigar.
-The richness and complexity of aromas vary depending on the origin of the tobacco, the aging and the fermentation process.
-Here are some common aromas that can be found in cigars:
+The richness and complexity of aromas vary depending on the origin of the tobacco, the aging process, and the fermentation process.
+Here are some common aromas found in cigars:

-Tasting tiers , or successive smoking phases, bring subtle changes in flavors.
-A cigar often starts with light flavors and develops in intensity as it is smoked.
+The tasting tiers , or successive smoking phases, bring subtle changes in aromas.
+A cigar often begins with light flavors and develops in intensity as it is smoked.

 6. Finishing

-The finish of the cigar is an important aspect that speaks to the overall quality of the product.
+The finish of a cigar is an important aspect that speaks to the overall quality of the product.
 This concerns both the external appearance and the internal construction.
-A good finish means that the cigar has been rolled with precision, without visible defects such as tears, irregularities or voids in the wrapper.
-It also ensures an even burn and good distribution of flavors.
+A good finish means that the cigar has been rolled with precision, without visible defects such as tears, irregularities, or gaps in the wrapper.
+It also ensures an even burn and good flavor distribution.

 The torcedores , the artisans who roll the cigars, play a crucial role in the quality of the finish.
 Their expertise and attention to detail are essential to creating a balanced and aesthetically perfect cigar.